dhruv-vallurupalli/JavaPrograms/MortgageCalc/README.md

 4. **Exit the Program**:
    - Click the `Exit` button to close the application.

-**Technologies Used
+**Technologies Used**
-**
    Java Swing: For GUI design and layout.
    Java AWT: For event handling.
    DefaultTableModel: To manage the table displaying payment details.

+**How to complie and run:**
+   javac MortgageCalculatorUI.java
+   java MortgageCalculatorUI.java